home-assistant/home-assistant.io/source/_components/rflink.markdown

 The 433Mhz spectrum is used by many manufacturers mostly using their own protocol/standard and includes devices like: light switches, blinds, weather stations, alarms and various other sensors.

-A complete list of devices supported by Rflink can be found here: http://www.nemcon.nl/blog2/devlist
+A complete list of devices supported by Rflink can be found [here](http://www.nemcon.nl/blog2/devlist)

 This component is tested with the following hardware/software: